julesjazz/grapefruitlab/content/print/pity-fear.md

 I am pretty extra…

 **Mia:**
-They sing songs and… comment on the action? *[reading from something] The chorus wear masks, and their dancing is expressive.*
+They sing songs and… comment on the action?
+Wait, you said Pity & Fear, right?

-**Josie:**
-Yeah, I don’t really dance.
-It’s more of a lumbering flail…

-**Mia:**
-Hold on, you said Pity & Fear, right?
 That’s Aristotle.

 **Josie:**
 Oh no, more philosophy?
 You really went down the rabbit hole, didn’t you?